Advanced Settings

 however, that an over-shoot in correction with one of these modes

 time.
-So you'll probably want to use conservative parameters for
+So you'll probably want to use conservative

 Finally, a choice of 'off'' here disables declination guiding